wearvr/dpvr-vr-unity-sdk-instructions/README.md

 ## Copyright & Trademarks

-These instructions and example project are maintained by WEARVR LLC, the largest independent virtual reality app store.
+These instructions and example project are maintained by WEARVR LLC, The largest independent virtual reality app store.
 WEARVR is interested in connecting VR content creators and consumers, globally.
 We love working with the VR community and would be delighted to hear from you at `devs@wearvr.com`.

 You can find more information about WEARVR at www.wearvr.com